Conscious Birth Collective

 Meet the Mentors

 Oftentimes the challenging situations of doulas unsure about themselves, as they embark on supporting their first births, play a role in their ability to dive into the field.
 Other times, they have supported few or many births yet believe they can still reap benefits from mentorship.
-This spring, we offer a unique opportunity to work within a community of BIPOC doulas as you support birth and grow your business!
+This Spring, we begin our fifth cohort of TOGETHER, A BIPOC DOULA MENTORSHIP PROGRAM, a unique opportunity to work within a community of doulas as you support birth and grow your business!

-Our Mentorship Program is offered for birth professionals who are Black, Indigenous and/or People of Color, whether they are brand new to the birth community, established birth workers looking to grow their expertise and enhance their practice, or anywhere in between.
-At this time, we are accepting ten birth doulas into our 24-week hybrid apprenticeship.
-Virtual and in person, we have two dynamic workshops a month, tailored to the needs of the mentees, and taught by our mentors.
-The mentees will also shadow their mentor in prenatals, births, postpartum, and lactation, depending on their desires or goals.
+Our Mentorship Program is offered for birth professionals who are Black, Indigenous or people of color, whether they are brand new to the birth community, established birth workers looking to grow their expertise and enhance their practice, or anywhere in between.
+At this time, we are accepting ten birth doulas into our 24week hybrid apprenticeship.
+Virtual and in person, we have dynamic workshops each month tailored to the needs of the mentees, and taught by our team of mentors and guest educators.
+Mentees also have the opportunity to shadow their mentor in prenatals, births, postpartum, and lactation, depending on their desires or goals.
 This shadowing component is what makes our program so unique!
-We will have bimonthly check ins and also group meetings once a month.
+We will have monthly check-ins, Open Hours with each mentor, and group Together Sessions every month.

-By the end of the program, our mentees will have a better understanding of the flow of a client’s perinatal experience from doula hire to postpartum, have seen different ways of conducting interviews, prenatals, and birth support in the early and active stages.
+By the end of the program, via professional development workshops combined with program activity and opportunities, our mentees will have a better understanding of the flow of a client’s perinatal experience from doula hire to postpartum, have seen different ways of conducting interviews, prenatals, and birth support in the early and active stages.
 We provide insight around pushing, the immediate postpartum, how to support belly/cesarean births, and help folks build confidence in navigating the medical industrial complex.
 Our workshops will address lactation support, the extended sacred postpartum, sustainability in birth work, crafting your niche, birth justice, and much more to support our mentees as they develop a stronger sense of self in this special work.

 Our ideal mentees are people who have already taken an introductory birth doula workshop, who are seeking confidence in their work, mentorship by a seasoned doula, and a solid community.
-We value our growing community and intend to be a place where one can draw mass amounts of motivation and encouragement from each other in a safe place.
+We value our growing network and create an environment where one can draw mass amounts of motivation and encouragement from each other in safe and courageous space.

-For those seeking certification with any of the various certifying bodies, you may use a combination of the births you supported in our time together — by way of our referrals, Village Birth, or Mentor/Mentee Duos (shadow opportunities) or your own personal resources to gain clients.
+For those seeking certification with any of the various certifying bodies, we can offer avenues of certification via our network.
+To satisfy your requirements, you may use a combination of the births you supported during or after our time together — by way of our referrals, mentor/mentee Doula Duo births (shadow opportunities) or your own personal resources to gain clients.
+Between our doula collective leads and the programs we’ve co-created and continue to uplift, this program provides avenues to consider for continued growth in the perinatal field.

 The cost to enroll in the Mentorship Program is $1650.
 We are pleased to be able to offer some partial scholarships.